-approximate age) and relationship to the affected child for each family member. sidered affected children in relation to this matter.

-Eg John Smith (DOB (where known or approximate age), sibling, also an affected child

-TYPE OF ABUSE Sexual abuse

-Likely sexual abuse

-Physical abuse/unacceptable risk of physical abuse

-Emotional abuse/unacceptable risk of emotional abuse

-Neglect/unacceptable risk of neglect

-INAPPROPRIATE BEHAVIOUR

-Which does not include sexual ab ouse or likely sexual abuse

-TYPE OF INAPPROPRIATE BEHAVIOUR Physical Boundary Violation Emotional Boundary Violation Behaviour Boundary Violation Other

-AWARENESS OF CONCERN ☐ Disclosure by student

-AVAILENEES ST SONSEIN ☐ Information from another student

-☐ Information from a relative of the student

-☐ Information from another parent at the school

-Observations of a staff member

-Anonymous report

-Other
+Please type name, DOB (where known or Please indicate if the siblings are also con approximate age) and relationship to the affected child for each family member. sidered affected children in relation to this matter.
+Eg John Smith (DOB (where known or approximate age), sibling, also an affected child TYPE OF ABUSE Sexual abuse Likely sexual abuse Physical abuse/unacceptable risk of physical abuse Emotional abuse/unacceptable risk of emotional abuse Neglect/unacceptable risk of neglect INAPPROPRIATE BEHAVIOUR Which does not include sexual at ouse or likely sexual abuse TYPE OF INAPPROPRIATE BEHAVIOUR Physical Boundary Violation Emotional Boundary Violation Behaviour Boundary Violation Other AWARENESS OF CONCERN ☐ Disclosure by student AWARENESS OF SONSERIN ☐ Information from another student ☐ Information from a relative of the student Information from another parent at the school Observations of a staff member ☐ Observations of a staff member☐ Anonymous report Anonymous report